 Information Blocking Provision

 This provision was introduced mainly by the Office for National Coordination for Health Information (ONC).
 Healthcare institutions are not allowed to withhold information if an exception does not apply.
-Exceptions may be licenses, preventing harm, privacy, and security exceptions, fees exception, etc. However, healthcare institutions have to provide proof of exception.
+Exceptions may be licenses, preventing harm, privacy, and security exceptions, fee exceptions, etc. However, healthcare institutions have to provide proof of exception.
 Otherwise, they will face a fine.

 This step requires intensive medical staff training.